nathanielkess/RxJS-If-Else/README.md

   .subscribe();

 ```
-Compared to our early attempt at the pet friendly feature, this one should be much more readable.
+Compared to our early attempt at the pet friendly feature, this one is more readable.
 We've built out the branches into single independent streams that are easy to digest.
 And we used those branch streams to compose our final output:

 "I want `petFriendlyTrains$` and `nonPetFriendlyTrains$`."